sandeepmaxpayne/hash-calculator/README.md

 * Only Random Value generator is available on it.
 Currently working on Key Exchanger Field and will be updated shortly.

 ``* EC Exchange is on progress and will be completed sortly.``

+* App will crash for below android version 24.
+[This will be fixed in next update.]